smebberson/docker-alpine/alpine-consul-apache/README.md

 ### apache crash

-By default, if apache crashes, the container will stop.
+By default, if [apache][apache] crashes, the container will stop.
 This has been configured within `root/etc/services.d/apache/finish`.
 This is so the host machine can handle any issues, and automatically restart it (the docker way, `docker run --autorestart`).

 If you don't want this to happen, simply replace the `root/etc/services.d/apache/finish` with a different file in your image.
 I like to `ln -s /bin/true /root/etc/services.d/apache/finish` in those instances.